 The most common cause is severe or repeated respiratory infections, often in people who have an underlying problem with their lungs or immune system.

-Most people develop a chronic cough, and some also cough up blood and have chest pain and recurrent episodes of pneumonia.
+Most people develop a chronic cough that often results in mucus production, and some also cough up blood and have chest pain and recurrent episodes of pneumonia.

 Chest x-rays, computed tomography, and breathing tests are usually done to determine the extent and severity of the disorder.

-People often are given inhaled drugs, antibiotics, and other measures to suppress and clear the buildup of mucus.
+People often are given inhaled medications, antibiotics, and other measures to suppress and clear the buildup of mucus.

 Bronchiectasis can result when conditions